 Multiwinding Protection—Select the SEL-787 for standard dual-slope differential protection with harmonic blocking and restraint for most two-, three-, and four-winding transformers.
 The SEL-787 offers as many as three independent restricted earth fault (REF) elements for sensitive ground-fault detection in grounded-wye transformers.
 The relay also comes with a variety of overcurrent elements for backup protection, including phase, negative-sequence, residual-ground, and neutral-ground elements.
 Breaker failure protection for as many as four 3-pole breakers is also standard.

-Frequency Tracking—Choose the SEL-787-3E and SEL-787-3S for generator step-up and variable-frequency applications.
-These relays have voltage inputs to provide volts/hertz protection with frequency tracking from 20 to 70 Hz.
-Use over-/underfrequency and over-/undervoltage elements to implement load shedding and other control schemes with the relay.
+Frequency Tracking—Choose the SEL-787 for generator step-up and variable-frequency applications.
+The relay has voltage inputs to provide volts/hertz protection with frequency tracking from 20 to 70 Hz.
+Over-/underfrequency and over-/undervoltage elements allow you to implement load shedding and other control schemes with the relay.